SCREENWRITING: First Year

 An application-only elective class.
 Writing a video game storyline shares key features with writing a film screenplay: interesting characters, conflict, emotions, originality, style and purpose.
 Because story is the most important value in video games, the workshop will focus on the core narrative concept of the game and build out the characters and world from there.
 Fellows will have their works-in-progress read, analyzed and discussed by all participants as they move from Game Conception to a polished and professional Pitch Deck.

-SCR 631 and 632: The Writers Room: Writing and Re-writing the TV Pilot
+SCR 631 and 632: Writing the TV Pilot: The Writers Room

 This two-semester workshop will focus on the skills necessary to become a professional writer in television.
 The class itself will function as a writers’ room — each Fellow will be working on their own script as well as helping structure and note the work of others.
 The core skills learned will be applicable for all screenwriting work, including features, one-hour dramas, half-hour comedy, animation or web series.
 Each Fellow will complete an original pilot and a re-write of the pilot in the course of the year.